bitemarcz/maczamora.github.io/blog/brave-a-browser-built-on-privacy.md

 ---
-title: Brave, A Browser built on Privacy
+title: Brave, A browser built on Privacy
 thumbnail: /uploads/brave-lion-3x.png
 excerpt: Brave should be the standard for a more private lifestyle
 tags: